Then and Now: Mapping Fuel Choice in the 21st Century

 Photo Credit: Fuel Choices/shutterstock

-I am a graduate of Davidson College, and I now work at Duke Energy Corporation.
-I am the founder of the Davidson College Energy Club - an academic student group with the mission of investigating the economic, social, political, and environmental dynamics of the energy sector.
-In it's first year, the club hosted Eric Spiegel, CEO of Siemens US, Charles Duncan Jr., Secretary of Energy under ...
+Luke is a graduate of Davidson College who works at Duke Energy Corporation.
+He founded Davidson's Energy Club - an academic student group with the mission of investigating the economic, social, political, and environmental dynamics of the energy sector.
+In it's first year, the club hosted Eric Spiegel, CEO of Siemens US and Charles Duncan Jr. Secretary of Energy under Jimmy Carter.
+The ...

 Other Posts by Luke Currin